CounterpartyXCP/Documentation/docs/basics/assets/counterparty-assets.md

 ---
-title: Understanding assets on Counterparty
+title: Understanding Assets on Counterparty
 ---

 With Counterparty, users can create their own assets (also known as "tokens", "coins" or "currencies") _inside_ the Bitcoin blockchain.
 These are seperate from Bitcoin the currency itself, but exist entirely inside ordinary Bitcoin transactions.
 Tokens can be received, stored, and sent from any Bitcoin address to any other.
 They can also be placed in cold storage.
 Unlike Colored Coins, Counterparty tokens are _not_ tied to the BTC balance of any given address.
 This means that sending/receiving bitcoins has no effect on the balance of tokens.

 Among other features, Counterparty adds the ability *create*, *send*, *trade*, and *pay distributions on* assets, in a fully decentralized and trustless manner.
 While Counterparty has its own internal currency (XCP), trading and creating assets does not require anything apart from regular Bitcoin transaction fees.

-Many of the features described below can be accessed using the Web-based Counterwallet.
-Especially casual users and those without a `counterparty-wallet` setup can benefit from the convenience of Counterwallet.

 ## Creating assets